 - See also: algol, imp, imp-programming-language

-- I have 22 facts about Edinburgh IMP. what would you like to know? email me and let me know how I can help.
+- Have a question about Edinburgh IMP not answered here?
+Email me and let me know how I can help.